apcamargo/WillItCode/README.md

 - `hexamer_bias_distance`: Average difference between the value of the largest `hexamer_bias` among the reading frames and the values of the remaining two frames.
 - `protein_pi`: Isoelectric point of the protein translated from the longest ORF.
 - `snr`: The signal-to-noise ratio in the ORF, as described by C. Pian et al. (2016).
 The Discrete Fourier Transform is used to detect a period-3 peak and then the strength of the signal is computed by taking the ratio between the peak and the average power spectrum of the ORF.
 - `log_hmmer_score`: Log-transformed score of the first hit found by `hmmsearch` in the Pfam database.
-Uses the protein sequence translated from the longest ORF as the query in the search.
+Uses the protein sequence translated from the longest ORF as the query for the search.